kelvinn44/FED-Assignment-2/README.md

 ## Design Process
 As a user, we want...

-- Adobe XD wireframe link here
+- Adobe XD link for the desktop and mobile view of the wireframes: https://xd.adobe.com/view/ff832958-c23c-4e85-8457-2b456c4f8289-aad0/grid

 ## Features
+1. In the sign in - sign up page, user can sign in to a existing account or create a new account.

 ## Technologies Used
 - [Visual Studio Code](https://code.visualstudio.com/)